-- 2.1 Class 5.3 AA sites utilised for goods subject to biosecurity control which pose significant risks to animals, plants or humans if pest or disease associated with them spread outside the AA site and from which significant economic impact would result in the community or environment. - 2.2 Class 5.3 AA sites are not approved for the distinctive needs of other biosecurity operations, except where the establishment has separate approval under another class.
-For example, an AA class 5.3 site is not automatically approved as a commercial fumigation facility.
-This would require separate class approval under class 4.6.
-Note: A Biosecurity Industry Participant (BIP) may keep more than one kind of goods in the one facility, provided the applicable requirements for those kinds of goods are met. - 2.3 The facility must meet the PC3 design and construction requirements as specified in Australian/New Zealand Standard TM 2243.3:2002 and 2982.1:1997.
-The applicable parts of these standards are outlined in Part 5 of this document. - 2.4 BC3 or Physical Containment (PC) Level 3 is the whole of the space approved by the department in accordance with the department's class requirements for AA class 5.3.
-A BC3 facility may incorporate access and supporting rooms and interconnecting corridors or common space areas after entering through an airlock.
-It may comprise a number of like rooms such as three interconnecting microbiological laboratories but does not include combinations of different types of facilities such as animal, plant or insectary facilities within a physical containment barrier. - These facilities must be physically separate from offices used by containment facility personnel. - Body showers, toilet cubicles and drinking water appliances may be included - 2.5 This kind of facility is appropriate for work with imported: - micro-organisms - approved plant material infected with pathogens subject to biosecurity control for in vitro and in vivo use - infected fresh or frozen fruit and vegetable samples for in vitro use - biological material for in vivo work in animals.
+- 2.1 Class 5.4 sites: used for goods subject to biosecurity control that pose risks to animals, plants or humans if pests or diseases associated with them spread outside the AA site and with significant economic impact that would result to the people, the community or the environment. - 2.2 The facility must meet the PC4 design and construction requirements as specified in Australian/New Zealand Standard TM 2243.3:2002 and 2982.1:1997.
+The applicable parts of these standards are outlined in this document. - 2.3 BC level 4 or Physical Containment (PC) level 4 is the whole of the space approved by the department in accordance with the department's AA class 5.4 requirements. - 2.4 A BC4 facility may incorporate non-work areas (access and supporting rooms and interconnecting corridors or common space areas) only where access to these areas is gained by swipe card or other similar controlled entry that prevents unauthorised access.
+Where access is not via a controlled entry, non-work areas may only be incorporated where access can only be gained via an anteroom.
+AA sites accessed by approved non-work areas must be BC4 or PC4 compliant.
+These facilities must be physically separate from offices used by containment facility personnel.
+Body showers, toilet cubicles and drinking water appliances may be included. - 2.5 Class 5.4 sites are not approved for the distinctive needs of other biosecurity operations, except where the establishment has separate approval under another class.
+For example, a 5.4 facility is not automatically approved as a commercial fumigation facility.
+This would require separate class approval under class 4.6. - 2.6 Note: a Biosecurity Industry Participant (BIP) may keep more than one kind of goods in the one facility, provided the applicable requirements for all those kinds of goods are met. - This kind of facility is appropriate for work with imported: - micro-organisms - approved plant material infected with pathogens subject to biosecurity control for in vitro and in vivo use - infected fresh or frozen fruit and vegetable samples for in vitro use

+• biological material for in vivo work in animals.

 This requirement is intended to apply to a wide range of different containment facilities.
 It is recognised that certain structural requirements, conditions and procedures apply to facilities with different functions.
-As such, approval as a type of AA class 5.3 will meet the requirements of class 5.1 (excluding outdoor animal facilities) and AA class 5.2 of the same type.
-For example, a class 5.3 Microbiological facility will also meet the requirements of class 5.1 and 5.2 Microbiological facilities.
+As such, approval as a type of class 5.4 will meet the requirements of a class 5.1 (excluding outdoor animal facilities), class 5.2 and 5.3 of the same type.
+For example, a class 5.4 microbiological facility will also meet all the requirements of a class 5.1, 5.2 and 5.3 microbiological facilities.